ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Today</h3>Rain showers likely.
+         <h3>Today</h3>A chance of showers and thunderstorms.
 Mostly cloudy.
 High near 68, with temperatures falling to around 66 in the afternoon.
-Northwest wind
-         16 to 23 mph, with gusts as high as 36 mph.
-Chance of precipitation is 70%.<br></div>
+         Northwest wind 17 to 23 mph, with gusts as high as 36 mph.
+Chance of precipitation is 40%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">